hashicorp/field-workshops-consul/instruqt-tracks/multi-cloud-service-networking-with-consul/11-provision-consul-esms/assignment.md

 consul catalog services -datacenter=aws-us-east-1 consul catalog services -datacenter=azure-west-us-2
 ```
-Finally, remember that we setup CTS in the previous assigment?
+Finally, remember that we setup CTS in the previous assignment?
 This is so once ESM is deployed, its info is automatically added to the service's 'ingress' security groups rules so it can monitor its health etc. <br>

 Run the following command to check if the private IP of ESM that terraform outputed is now in the security group <br>